tfpf/sliding_puzzle/README.md

 * OpenCV
 * NumPy (required by OpenCV)

-Then download or clone this repository.
+Then download/clone this repository.
 Finally, open a terminal to the download/clone location and run `python3 main.py` and enjoy!